mkb93/pomodoro-app-ts/README.md

   what other alternatives are available to program this app, language wise? there are other choices but the ones that stand out for me a relatively inexperienced coder. is using vanilla js because it help you get a great handle on making the components needed. react is good because itll be easier to make it quickly because those components are already integrated in the framework.
+  I found mention of svelte to learn more about writing clean code so we'll see.